Civlac/SRWLED-Wiki/Home.md

 ## Introduction.
 This is a FORK of the original WLED code as found at http://wled.me.
 It provides basic sound reactivity for both the ESP8266 and ESP32 platforms as well as FFT sound reactivity for the ESP32.

+## Status
+We are currently working on adding extra sliders for the forthcoming FFT routines.
+Then there's the FFT routines.
+Finally, we'll be looking to see if we can make those FFT sliders invisible when not required.
+We have not yet stabilized our fork to make stable binaries just yet.

 ## Knowledge pre-requisites

 You MUST be familiar with how to install the ESP8266/ESP32 board drivers as well as multiple libraries.
 There are some instructions below on how to do this, however they are provided **WITHOUT** support.

+Before attempting to compile this fork of WLED, make sure you CAN compile the one from wled.me.

-If you are unable to compile WLED or this fork of WLED, please consider flashing your device with binaries instead.
+If you are unable to compile WLED, please consider flashing your device with binaries instead.